eulogy examples for father

 What Can I Say At My Dad’s Funeral

 Whatever age you are, losing a father you loved is heartbreaking.
 And writing a eulogy to him may be met by bouts of anxiety, panic and distress.
 You want to do right by him, and yet, you are too grieved and have no idea where to start.
-Well, do not worry for you are not alone.
 Below we have outlined some ideas for taking on this task and have also produced some eulogy examples to help inspire you and your eulogy for your Dad.

 What is a Eulogy?

 A eulogy is a speech given by someone when their loves one dies.
 The speech outlines the highest point in the deceased person’s life.
 If your nerves are acting up right now, take a deep breath, close your eyes and let your mind wander.
 Think about all the good times you have had and all the times he had touched your life.
 Let your mind linger on the good times and the times that make you smile quietly.
 Take note of those memories that make you smile or weep with a little happiness.
 The memorable ones.

 You can then pen down all the memorable things and memories you have had with your dad, or record them on your phone.
 Or if that’s too much, you can just lay back and brainstorm silently.
 Focus on things that made you feel connected to him and not his academic or life achievements.

 It’s okay if you find yourself rambling on the first take.
 Let it all out, talk about everything that reminds you of your father.
 His favorite song, his best food, football clubs he supported or anything and your strongest memory of him.
 Write down what first jumps to your mind when your father’s name is mentioned and how it makes you feel.

 Take yourself back to your firsts, the first time you did certain things together, the first time you went to see a particular movie or show together and how all those memories flooding back makes you feel.